GovReady/govready-q/Schema.md

 ### Additional fields for projects

-Modules whose type is `project` can also have some additional fields:
+Modules whose type is `project` can also have some additional fields, e.g.:

+	access: private
+	export_button_label: Export System Data

+`access`: Set to `private` if the project should only be offered to organizations with special permission.
+The default is `public`.
+To grant an organization access, use the Django admin to edit the Organization and add the module's full ID to the allowed modules field.
+The full ID includes the local directory path to the module.
+If the module is stored in `modules/something/project.yaml` the full ID is `something/project`.

-`export_button_label` overrides the default text of the export data button on the settings tab of the project.
+`export_button_label`: Override the default text of the export data button on the settings tab of the project.

-In output documents, `glyphicon` can be set to an icon name (like `dashboard`) to add an icon to the tab.
+Additionally, in output documents `glyphicon` can be set to an icon name (like `dashboard`) to add an icon to the tab.

 Documents
 ---------